 I had a moment of weakness today.
-I typically try to avoid things I know will piss me off, but today I lapsed and, having come across a link to this Tizzie Hall “Baby Whisperer” person, I clicked it.
-And sure enough, it pissed me off.
+I typically try to avoid things I know will get me worked up, but today I lapsed and, having come across a link to this Tizzie Hall “Baby Whisperer” person, I clicked it.
+And sure enough, it ticked me off.
 Enough to write about it.

 Her book is called “Save our Sleep” but it should also have the subhead “by Endangering our Babies”.

 I had a browse through her website and pretty much the first line is this: “Do you have to rock your baby to sleep every night?”
 Oh, the horror.
 Imagine, having to rock your precious, sweet baby to sleep day after day.
 I knew I was in for it then.